IbrahimOmar91/SFND-2D_Feature_Matching/README.md

 ## Results
 After running the code with almost all possible combinations on all images.
 <br>The result for keypoints count and time for all images are in this file https://github.com/IbrahimOmar91/SFND-2D_Feature_Matching/blob/master/Results/allData.csv
-<br>The first column indicates new compination, the first row for each combination contains the average values for the whole compination then the values for each one of the 10 images in order.
+<br>The first column indicates new combination, the first row for each combination contains the average values for the whole combination then the values for each one of the 10 images in order.
 #### Visual Observations "On the first image":
 Harris has the lowest numbers of points also it has small neighborhood size.
 <br>Shi-Tomasi has higher number of points but still has small neighborhood size.